SuryaNelakanti/notion-lookalike/README.md

 Made using React (w/ TypeScript) + ScSS + Vite,

 The application stores all entries in localStorage, so no requirement of a constant internet connection.
+Built drag and drop functionality without using any external libraries.

 It is hosted [here](https://62d309000422273c71aa83d0--amazing-peony-cde31c.netlify.app/)